BladiMoyano/BladiMoyano.github.io/README.md

 ## Development

-### Process
-1. Get the data
-2. Explore the data in Excel
-3. Load the data into SQL Server
-4. Clean the data with SQL
-5. Test the data with SQL
-6. Visualize the data in Power BI
-7. Generate findings based on the insights

 ### Data exploration notes

 From the provided dataset, I only need the following four columns, as they are relevant to the analysis: